mooncalf/lua_morpher/README.md

 ## **Example of use:**

-Animate the Y coordinate of the property named 'xy' in a table named 'critter', starting at the current value of 'xy', and morphing to the current value-40, in one second.
+Animate the 'y' field of the property named 'xy' in the table named 'critter', starting at the current value of 'xy.y', and morphing to the current value-40, in one second.

 ```
 require("morph")